 Changing authentication method for Connect to Mail

-What customers have to do to use the new authentication
+What customers have to do in order to use the new authentication

-If you want to connect to Office 365 with your self created app, follow the steps below like for on-premises customers
+If you want to connect to Office 365 with your self-registered Azure AD app, follow the steps below like for on-premises customers

 When do I have to register my own app in at the Azure Active Directory?

 Primarily this is for the On-Premises customers of DocuWare, who would like to connect to their Office 365 / Exchange Online mail accounts.

 On the other hand it's also required for Office 365 / Exchange Online mail accounts that are hosted on Azure's National cloud [https://docs.microsoft.com/en-us/azure/active-directory/develop/authentication-national-cloud]